Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S4 Smart Contract Lottery/Lessons19-Quiz.md

 - Answer -> Cron expressions.
 - Cron expressions are commonly used to define recurring schedules for automated operations, allowing for precise scheduling of tasks at specific intervals.

+5. What is the CEI pattern, and what does it help you defend against?

+Checks, Effects, Interactions, and it helps you defend against reentrancies.

+Checks, Effects, Interactions, and it helps you defend against private key leaks.

+Cthulhu, Eats, Intelligence, and it helps you defend against stupidity.

+Checks, Effects, Interactions, and it helps you defend against denial of service.

+- Answer -> Checks, Effects, Interactions, and it helps you defend against reentrancies.
+- The CEI pattern is used in smart contract development to structure functions in a way that helps prevent reentrancy attacks, which occur when a contract calls another contract and is then called back before its state changes are completed.
+By performing checks (validations), making state changes (effects), and then interacting with other contracts (interactions), you minimize the risk of reentrancy vulnerabilities.